-Evaluation Methodologies of Dynamically Reconfigurable Systems in the Automotive Industry 2020-01-1363
+Evaluation Methodologies in the Development of Dynamically Reconfigurable Systems in the Automotive Industry 2020-01-1363

-The technology for self-driving cars and other highly-automated applications are becoming more and more advanced.
-At the same time, Electrical/Electronic (E/E) architectures are becoming more complex.
-Classical decentralized E/E architectures based on a large number of Electronic Control Units (ECU) represent an obstacle for the realization of new applications due to the computational power, energy consumption, weight, and the size of embedded components constraints in the automotive industry.
-Therefore the adoption of new embedded centralized E/E architectures represents a new opportunity to tackle these challenges.
-However, they also raise concerns and questions about their safety, hence, an appropriate evaluation must be performed to guarantee that safety requirements resulting from an Automotive Safety Integrity Level (ASIL) according to the standard ISO 26262 are met.
+Classical decentralized architectures based on large networks of microprocessor-based Electronic Control Units (ECU), namely those used in self-driving cars and other highly-automated applications used in the automotive industry, are becoming more and more complex.
+These new, high computational power demand applications are constrained by limits on energy consumption, weight, and size of the embedded components.
+The adoption of new embedded centralized electrical/electronic (E/E) architectures based on dynamically reconfigurable hardware represents a new possibility to tackle these challenges.
+However, they also raise concerns and questions about their safety.
+Hence, an appropriate evaluation must be performed to guarantee that safety requirements resulting from an Automotive Safety Integrity Level (ASIL) according to the standard ISO 26262 are met.

-The method used is divided into three stages.
-The first stage is the system decomposition and isolation into sub-systems followed by a Fault Tree Analysis on the elements of each sub-system.
-The second stage is the system modeling through the mathematical stochastic model of Markov Chain and obtain the reliability function and quantification of the Mean Time to Failure (MTTF).
-Finally, the overall system is evaluated in terms of performance and according to timing constraints such as reconfiguration latency.
+The methodology is divided into three stages.
+In the first stage, the system is decomposed, and its sub-systems are isolated before applying a Fault Tree Analysis on the elements of each sub-system.
+The mathematical stochastic model of Markov Chain is used in the second stage to obtain the reliability function and the quantification of the Mean Time to Failure (MTTF) of the system.
+Finally, the overall system is evaluated in terms of performance, and according to time constraints such as reconfiguration latency in case of failure.

-Applying this method we quantify the MTTF in Failure in Time (FIT) format of an E/E architecture.
+Applying this method, we quantify the MTTF in Failure in Time (FIT) format of an E/E architecture.
 Additionally, we evaluate each sub-system independently and obtain the respective ASIL decomposition of the overall system.
-Furthermore, we can evaluate the migration of safety-related functionalities/redundancy from traditional architectures into reprogrammable devices.
+The aim is to evaluate the migration of safety-related functionalities/redundancy from traditional architectures into reprogrammable devices.

-With the application of this method using the Markov Chain, we can now evaluate Dynamical Reconfigurable Systems and define new E/E automotive architectures.
+With the application of this methodology, we can evaluate the reliability and performance of dynamically reconfigurable systems and define new E/E automotive architectures.

 Florian Oszwald, Ruben Bertelo, Manuel Gericota, Juergen Becker